 - Pots and plant trays.
 You can find these materials at any garden store or you can recycle materials like yogurt containers, egg shells, egg cartons, or cut-off milk cartons.
+You can even use TP tubes!
 You want to make sure that your starter containers are at least 2-3 inches wide and 2-3 inches deep.
 Eventually you will need slightly larger pots to transplant your seedlings into.
 Some people start their seeds in trays with individual cells.
 I prefer this as opposed to starting seeds in a flat and having to separate out roots later to transplant.
 Whatever method you use, make sure that your containers are clean (if you used them last year make sure to wash in a diluted bleach solution to get rid of disease) and have adequate drain holes.

 - Sticks for labeling your pots.
 You can use ice cream sticks or even recycled plastic butter knives.
 You will also need a waterproof pen or pencil.
 Permanent marker works well.

 - Clear plastic kitchen bags or clear plastic food wrap.

 - An organic fertilizer safe to use on seedlings.
 Fish and seashell emulsion is a good choice.
 It’s a little stinky when you first open it, but will do wonders for your plants.

 - Large clear plastic bags or sheet plastic.